-Analysis | Here’s what Democrats and Republicans could pass in a filibuster-free Senate
+Analysis | A filibuster-free Senate?
+Here’s what Democrats and Republicans could pass.

 This is an argument that proponents of going nuclear have little time for.
 They argue that, even accounting for turnabout being fair play, Democrats have more to gain from a filibuster-free Senate over the long haul, because their side generally favors government action. (“Republicans only want tax cuts and judges” is a familiar but extremely oversimplified rebuttal.)
-Ezra Klein also makes a compelling case that such “ricochet” legislating would be tamped down by voters holding both sides accountable for what they do pass.
+Ezra Klein also makes a compelling case that such ricochet legislating would be tamped down by voters holding both sides accountable for what they pass — or repeal.

 Another key point in all of this, I would argue, is the structural advantage Republicans have.
 Regardless of what each side could do initially with a 50-vote threshold, what if one side holds unified control of Washington more consistently than the other?

 But let’s set all that aside for a moment.
-What about the baseline question here: What could the two sides do with that reduced, 50-vote threshold?
+What about the baseline question here: What could the two sides do with that reduced 50-vote threshold?
 Or even a 55-vote one?
 And how might it compare?
-What would Democrats who support such a move be getting, vs. what they might ultimately lose (beyond tax cuts and judges) when the shoe is on the other foot?

 Below, I’ve sought to isolate a number of the key agenda items that recent history suggests could pass rather quickly in a Democratic Senate and a Republican Senate with a lowered voting threshold.
 (Signing these into law, of course, would require compliance from the House and the president.)

-The list isn’t exhaustive by any means, and many of the past votes cited below were procedural — i.e. breaking the filibuster — rather than final votes.
-But it’s a good indicator of where support lies.
+The list isn’t exhaustive by any means, and the lowering of the threshold would likely spur new ideas that aren’t even worth lawmakers’ time in a 60-vote world.
+Many of the past votes cited below were also procedural — i.e. breaking the filibuster — rather than final votes.
+But it’s a good indicator of where support lies and where the legislating might begin if the handbrake were to be taken off.

 Democrats